davidj778/Active-Directory/README.md

 <p>
 <p>
-In the "Enter the object name to select", type in "Domain".
+When you select a new group for the new user, in the "Enter the object name to select", type in "Domain".
 Then click "check names".
 Click the "Domain Admins" option.
+Make sure to save everything by clicking "ok" and "apply" when finished.
 </p>
 <img src="https://i.imgur.com/9t7t2iG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>